OpenNMT/opennmt.github.io/Advanced.md

 As an example, see `data/src-train-case.txt` which uses a separate feature to represent the case of each word.
-Using case as a feature is a way to optimize the word dictionaries (no duplicated words like "the" and "The") and gives the system an additional information that can be useful to optimize its objective function.
+Using case as a feature is a way to optimize the word dictionary (no duplicated words like "the" and "The") and gives the system an additional information that can be useful to optimize its objective function.

 ```